mjpcollins/haskell-sandbox/README.md

 # haskell-sandbox
-Playing around with some Haskell then comparing it to Python, Cython, and C.
+Playing around with some Haskell then comparing it to Python, Cython, C, Go, and Rust.

 ## The Problem